njabulosibiya/Basic-Qt-Creator-Layout-Clone/README.md

-# Basic Qt Creator Layout Clone
+# ARCHIEVED REPOSITORY: Basic Qt Creator Layout Clone
 Application made solemnly for the purpose of understanding and practicing QML Layouts.

 # Preview